Features

 Portfolio tool

-Factor investing is a method to choose stocks by multiple fundamentals associated with higher returns.
+Factor investing is a systematic way to screen stocks by measurable company characteristics that have historically been associated with higher long-term returns.

 Strategies